nossika/float.js/README.md

 # float.js

-Make some random dots floating on canvas!
+Create a series of dots floating randomly with interactive animation for mouse events.

 ## Examples